 You have a lot of data - but is it good quality?

 The never-ending expansion of volume, velocity, and variety of data, as well as the ever-increasing importance of data quality, put more and more pressure on data quality management.
 Data must be “fit for purpose” and also be “right the first time” (meaning that mistakes need to be eliminated from the equation so that they are not repeated over and over again).
-Data quality matters should always be considered and addressed when an organization makes decisions on their IT infrastructure. iPaaS technology provides probably the most cost-efficient way to ensure premium data quality for all enterprise applications.
-Additionally, iPaaS helps to improve the quality of data originating from third party data sources (such as suppliers, trading partners, and customers).
+Data quality matters should always be considered and addressed when an organization makes decisions on its IT infrastructure. iPaaS technology provides probably the most cost-efficient way to ensure premium data quality for all enterprise applications.
+Additionally, iPaaS helps to improve the quality of data originating from third-party data sources (such as suppliers, trading partners, and customers).

-One can say that good system integration solutions, and sound data quality go hand in hand.
+One can say that good system integration solutions and sound data quality go hand in hand.
 Therefore, when implementing and using a system integration solution, organizations should always develop a data quality strategy that supports the data quality objectives they have.
 The data quality strategy can be an essential part of your integration strategy.
 With a modern system integration solution, the data quality strategy can be implemented in practice effectively with minimal effort.
 Integration platform solutions will also continuously ensure the required data quality as they are not just one-time data cleansing efforts but provide continuous data quality management, which should be the objective for all organizations.

 After all, no successful organization can afford to live in a “garbage in, garbage out” situation anymore.